 Help in Filing for and Working Through Dissolution

-Silverman & Silverman, Attorneys at Law, represents Family Court-law clients: attorneys Alan R. Silverman and Claudia Bravo Silverman each have 20+ years of experience dedicated to resolving Family Court-law issues and have studied alternative dispute resolution methods with leaders in the field.
+Silverman Family Law, APC, represents Family Court-law clients: attorneys Alan R. Silverman and Claudia Bravo Silverman each have 20+ years of experience dedicated to resolving Family Court-law issues and have studied alternative dispute resolution methods with leaders in the field.
 Mr. Silverman is a Family Court-law specialist (CFLS) certified by the Board of Legal Specialization of The State Bar of California, with a professional background in psychology and Family Court counseling.

 Developing dissolution strategy and reaching goals

 We develop a comprehensive strategy for reaching your goals regarding all aspects of your dissolution, including: